DoubleDome/next-react-contentful/docs/Contentful.md

 ### Validation
 - Circular References: when creating a Room, in the "Similar Rooms" field, there is nothing stopping a content author from linking the same room.
 In practice, this can be problematic when it comes to GraphQL queries.
 - Image previews: when specifying the URL to an image in Contentful using an image URL field, there is nothing to stop its publishing.
+### Setup Overhead
+- Setting up the validation rules that Contentful *does* support is time consuming.
 ### User Privileges
 - Certain options appear in the Contentful UI even though a user may not have the right privileges to use that option.
 Instead, nothing happens when those options are clicked.
 For example "Create Room and Link" when making a Room Detail Page.
 ### Digital Asset Management